BilalAhmad-007/EZneering/README.md

 ### Key Features
 - **Completely Free:** All tools are available at no cost, with no registration required.
 - **Privacy-Focused:** Most tools run entirely in your browser; your data stays private.
-- **Modern, User-Friendly Interface:** Clean design and intuitive navigation for fast, distraction-free productivity.
+- **Modern, User-Friendly Interface:** Clean design, intuitive navigation, and responsive layout for fast, distraction-free productivity.
+- **Dark Mode:** Beautiful, accessible dark mode for comfortable use day or night.
+- **SEO Optimized:** Comprehensive meta tags, Open Graph, Twitter cards, and Schema.org structured data for maximum discoverability.
+- **Accessible:** Improved keyboard navigation, color contrast, and ARIA labeling for inclusivity.
+- **PWA-Ready:** Designed for future offline support and installability.
 - **Multi-Disciplinary:** Tools for engineering, development, mathematics, image processing, text analysis, and more.

 ## Tool Categories